flippenc/Anisotropic-Extensions-of-Nonlocal-Interaction-Models/README.md

 research have applications in models of materials science and in collective behavior of multi-agent systems such as superconductor vortices, robotic swarms, and biological aggregations.
-These patterns can be described as minimal energy configurations *N* interacting particles.
+These patterns can be described as minimal energy configurations $N$ interacting particles.
 Most nonlocal interaction models in the literature consider only isotropic interaction energies where the interaction kernel is radially symmetric.
 In this project, we first examined pattern